Bo Rothstein: Career

-Resignation from Blavatnik school 2017

-2017 Rothstein resigned from his professorship at the Blavatnik School of Government so as to not give legitimacy to Leonard Blavatnik, one of the largest contributors to the school, due to his donations to and support of Donald Trump.
-The Dean of the Blavatnik School voiced her disappointment with Rothstein's departure, stating that Blavatnik's only donation was to Trump's Inaugural Committee.
-Leonard Blavatnik had also donated to groups supporting Marco Rubio during the Republican Primaries.

-Rothstein said that the actions of the Trump administration run contrary to all that he has worked for; Rothstein has done considerable research on the quality of political institutions, welfare politics and corruption.
-He currently holds the August Röhss Chair in Political Science at University of Gothenburg, Sweden.
-The August Röhss Chair was established in 1902 by a generous donation from August Röhss, a leading merchant in Gothenburg.
-Several months after his resignation from the Blavatnik School, Rothstein complained that he was no longer being allocated office space, students, or academic tasks by the School, in a letter to the Vice-Chancellor of the University of Oxford which was made public.
+In 2017, Rothstein resigned from his professorship at the Blavatnik School of Government in protest at its namesake Leonard Blavatnik, due to Blavatnik's donations to Donald Trump.
+The dean voiced her disappointment with Rothstein's departure, stating that Blavatnik's only donation was to Trump's inaugural committee.
+Blavatnik had also donated to groups supporting Marco Rubio during the Republican Primaries.
+Rothstein said that the actions of the Trump administration run contrary to all that he has worked for as has done considerable research on the quality of political institutions, welfare politics, and corruption.
+In a letter to Oxford's Vice-Chancellor which was made public, he claimed that Oxford had stopped allocated him office space, students, and academic tasks following his protest.

+Rothstein returned to Sweden, where he currently holds the August Röhss Chair in Political Science at University of Gothenburg.